 Linux is being hailed as the future of business technology.
 As more and more computer functions transition to the Cloud, and with the Cloud relying heavily on Linux, we can imagine why.
 We may think that Linux is extremely complex, but it’s now actually becoming more user-friendly as a result of continuous modifications in its graphical user interface (GUI).

 There is a growing demand for Linux experts in the IT industry that offers a high-paying, stable, and flexible career, but a shortage in qualified candidates.
-If you’re interested in breaking into the IT industry and are willing to put in the work, Yellow Tail Tech trains students who start from zero to job-ready with our Linux for Jobs program, even if you have little to no IT background.
-Book a 10-Minute Intro Call with us today!
+If you’re interested in breaking into the IT industry and are willing to put in the work, Yellow Tail Tech trains students who start from zero to job-ready with our Lnx For Jobs program, even if you have little to no IT background.
+Book a 10-minute intro call with our Enrollment Advisor today!